autogluon/autogluon/examples/text_prediction/README.md

 ### Run the benchmark
-Run on all datasets with either a single `TextPredictor` model or the `multimodal` configuration in AutoGluon Tabular that will use the `TextPredictor` model in the 5-fold-1-layer stacking.
+Run on all datasets with either a single `TextPredictor` model or the `multimodal` configuration in AutoGluon Tabular that will combine the `TextPredictor` model with tabular models from AutoGluon-Tabular via a single layer of stack ensembling with 5-fold bagging.

 ```bash
 # Run single model